wavebeem/wavebeem.com/_drafts/7-tips-for-better-bash.md

     run your script
 2. Save your file as `my-file.sh` and run your script using `bash my-file.sh`

-Do not write `#!/bin/bash` or `#!/bin/sh` in your files, and do not run youe scripts using `sh my-file`.
-The commands `bash` and `sh` refer to separate programs on many Linux computers, so you can have problems there.
+Do not write `#!/bin/bash` or `#!/bin/sh` in your files, and do not run you're scripts using `sh my-file`.
+The commands `bash` and `sh` effectively refer to separate programs on many Linux computers, so you can have problems there.
 Additionally, bash is not always installed in `/bin`.
-Remember that `bash` is the successor program to `sh` and that is what we want to use.
+Remember that bash is a more powerful language than sh and has more features due to it being over a decade newer.

 ## Double Quotes